Backsliding

-In Christianity, within the Roman Catholic Church as well as those denominations which teach Arminianism such as the Methodist Churches, backsliding is a state which any free-willed believer is capable of adopting.
-This belief is rejected by Calvinists endorsing the perseverance of the saints doctrine.
+In Christianity, within the Roman Catholic Church as well as those denominations which teach Arminianism (such as the Methodist churches), backsliding is a state which any free-willed believer is capable of adopting.
+This belief is rejected by Reformed Christians endorsing the perseverance of the saints doctrine.
 In these denominations, it is taught that the backslidden individual is in danger of eventually going to Hell if he does not repent (see Conditional security).
 Historically, backsliding was considered a trait of the Biblical Israel which would turn from the Abrahamic God to follow idols.
 In the New Testament church (see Acts of the Apostles and Christianity in the 1st century), the story of the Prodigal Son has become a representation of a backslider who repented.

-Alternatively, doctrinal evidence in the Old Testament suggests that backsliding is meant for Jews and not for Christians.
-This is supported by verses in Jeremiah, notably 8:5, which says, "Why then is this people of Jerusalem slidden back by a perpetual backsliding?
-They hold fast deceit, they refuse to return."
-However, the latter (or person of any faith) can use backsliding in a spiritual sense.
+Non-Christian religions

 Backsliding, or sometimes entropa, is also used by Buddhists and Zen practitioners, there is optimism in making oneself resolved in following a way and in practice; "Making a resolve, even if we fall down, generates its own merit which will bear fruit in our future success if we do not give up."